FreedomWriter/node-boilerplate/SQL/9-AND-OR-NOT-keywords.md

 We will get a count of all of the customerid's in the customer table where the gender is 'F' and the state is 'OR'.
 If a customer is male, or lives in a state beides Oregon, their record will not be included in our total count.

+So we could say, if `both` boolean expressions are `true`, the results will be returned.

 ## OR

-Using `OR` allows us to select data based on whetherthe first condition is met or the second condition is met.
+Using `OR` allows us to select data based on whether the first condition is met or the second condition is met.

 So given: